applicationContext = Production

 (A, Z) → (A, Z + 2) + 2 e-

-Whereas the simultaneous emission of two electrons and two anti-neutrinos in the (2νββ) process conserves lepton number and is allowed within the Standard Model of particle physics, (0νββ) is forbidden because it violates lepton number by two units.
-An observation of (0νββ) would thus demonstrate lepton number violation in nature and would prove that neutrinos are Majorana and not Dirac particles.
-Apart from that, (0νββ) is also crucial for assessing the scale of the neutrino masses as well as the neutrino mass hierarchy by way of determining the half-live of the process with utmost sensitivity.
+While the simultaneous emission of two electrons and two antineutrinos in the two-neutrino double beta decay (2νββ) conserves lepton number and is permitted within the Standard Model of particle physics, the neutrinoless double beta decay (0νββ) is forbidden, as it violates lepton number conservation by two units.
+Observing 0νββ would therefore provide direct evidence of lepton number violation in nature and prove that neutrinos are Majorana rather than Dirac particles.

 Comellato, Tommaso